-In 2017, Universal Orlando Resort debuted Orlando’s newest water theme park: Universal’s Volcano Bay.
-Featuring South Pacific ambience and innovative technology designed to do away with ride lines, this state-of-the-art park is the perfect place to cool down after experiencing Universal Studios Florida and Universal’s Islands of Adventure.
+In 2017, Universal Orlando Resort debuted its water theme park: Universal’s Volcano Bay.
+Featuring South Pacific ambience and innovative technology designed to change the way you wait for rides, this state-of-the-art park is the perfect place to cool down after experiencing Universal Studios Florida and Universal’s Islands of Adventure.

 Learn More: Discount Tickets to Universal Orlando Resort